Updated: 2025/Nov/16

 creates the timezone information format (TZif) files specified in this

 input.
-If a filename is -, standard input is read.
+If a file is `-', standard input is read.

 --version Output version information and exit.